 This name came to me during a long stretch which left me stuck in the cycle of addiction.
-I wanted to stop drinking badly, but I couldn’t.
+I wanted to stop drinking, but I couldn’t.
 I knew that the Devil had me in the clutch of his hands, and that’s how this name was born.

-By now it was July 2016 and my drinking was as out of control as ever.
+Fast forward to July 2016; my drinking was as out of control as ever.
 I wanted to stop drinking but I had no idea how.
 I felt failed by modern medicine and that I was a hopeless case.
 I continued to drink the rest of 2016 away, vowing nearly every single morning to stop.

 #addiction #alcoholaddiction #alcoholic #recovery #addictionrecovery #soberliving